Health Law & Bioethics Concentration

 Other Health Law Opportunities

-The University of Minnesota offers a unique Joint Degree Program in Law, Health & the Life Sciences for students interested in combining a law degree with one of a broad range of graduate and professional degrees in health and the life sciences.
+The University of Minnesota offers a unique Joint Degree Program in Law, Science & Technology for students interested in combining a law degree with one of a broad range of graduate and professional degrees in health and the life sciences.